giellalt/lang-smn/smn.md

 ### Noun sets

-Nominal sets defined according to their morphophonological properties Sets for lexeme homonymy (most of them are moved to where the actual rules are.)
+Nominal sets defined morphophonologically
+Sets for lexeme homonymy (most of them are moved to where the actual rules are.)

 The words in the set **N-PO** can be both N and Po, the set takes that into account.

 Nouns that have dangerous homonyms

-### Nominal sets defined according to their semantical properties
+### Nominal sets defined semantically

 - Spatial noun sets.
 These nouns behave like postpositions